- Utah’s Definition of Defamation

 Let’s take a further look at some statements that are considered so inherently defamatory that plaintiffs need not prove the fourth element of a defamation claim – damages.
 This is known as ‘defamation per se’.

-What Statements Are Considered ‘Defamation Per Se’ in Ohio?
+What Statements Are Considered ‘Defamation Per Se’ in Utah?

 In Utah, statements will be considered “per se” if they contain words that, on their face, and without the aid of intrinsic proof, are unmistakably recognized as injurious.
 Seegmiller v.
 KSL, Inc., 626 P.2d 968, 977 n.7 (Utah 1981).